Vigilantes in fiction: The (anti)hero in comics

 The Punisher

-Francis “Frank” Castle, née Castiglione, wages an unrelenting war on crime, driven by the tragic loss of his wife and two children, who were brutally murdered by the mob after they witnessed a crime.
+Driven by the mob's murder of his wife and kids, Francis “Frank” Castle, née Castiglione, wages an unrelenting war on crime.
 A war veteran, Castle is a master of close combat, stealth, strategic planning, and the handling of various weapons.
 In his relentless campaign against crime, this vigilante employs tactics such as murder, kidnapping, extortion, coercion, threats of violence, and torture.

-Since his debut, The Punisher has featured on the big and small screen in various movies and television shows.
 A 1989 American action film featured Dolph Lundgren and Louis Gossett Jr. In 2004, Thomas Jane took on the role of the antihero, with John Travolta portraying the villain, Howard Saint.
-In the present, Jon Bernthal has taken up the mantle in the Marvel Cinematic Universe (MCU) media franchise.
+Recently, Jon Bernthal has taken up the mantle in the Marvel Cinematic Universe (MCU) media franchise.

 Recommended article